nazarepiedady/go-orientado-a-testes/reflection.md

 		}
 	}
 	if !contains {
-		t.Errorf("expected %+v to contain %q but it didn't", haystack, needle) }
+		t.Errorf("expected %v to contain %q but it didn't", haystack, needle) }
 }
 ```